exercism/website-copy/tracks/bash/exercises/hamming/mentoring.md

 2) counter=0; (( ++counter ));
 3) counter=0; counter=(( $counter+1 ));

-* Suggest Quote the right-hand side of == in [[ ]] to prevent glob matching, the left hand side can be quoted too.
+* Suggest to quote the right-hand side of == in [[ ]] to prevent glob matching, the left hand side can be quoted too.
 ```
-run bash hamming.sh 'AAA' 'A?A'
+bash hamming.sh 'AAA' 'A?A'

 ✗ expose subtle '[[ $x == $y ]]' bug
    (in test file hamming_test.sh, line 92)